sutta » an » an8 » Aṅguttara Nikāya 8.63

 Yato kho, te bhikkhu, ayaṁ samādhi evaṁ bhāvito hoti subhāvito, tato te, bhikkhu, evaṁ sikkhitabbaṁ:

-When this immersion is well developed and cultivated in this way, you should train like this:
+When this immersion is well developed in this way, you should train like this:

 ‘karuṇā me cetovimutti …